izzymoriguchi/ud851-Exercises/README.md

   - T09b.09-Exercise-AddTheViewModel
     - ViewModel life cycle doesn't die from device rotation.
 It survives until the activity isDestroyed (not from rotating).
 So we don't need to re-load again when we use ViewModel
     - ViewModel caches the list of TaskEntry so that every time the device rotates, it just get the information from the cache.
+  - T09b.10-Exercise-AddViewModelToAddTaskActivity
+    - Use ViewModel to cache data in case of device rotation in AddTaskActivity
+    - Practice using AddTaskViewModelFactory to get ViewModel